Please use this link to cite this page - https://www.crsbi.ac.uk/view-item?i=8205.

 The first documentary mention of Rudgwick occurred in 1210, and so both church and font are likely to date from the early 13thc.

-Although Godfrey dated this font to the late 12thc., it appears to incorporate elements of different dates.
-The use of ogees indicates a date in the early 14thc., at the earliest, and is one of the few indications that this type of font was still being produced at that date.
-The upper plinth, angle columns and bowl may date from the modern period, possibly as part of a church restoration programme.
-While the bases reflect the ogee motif on the lower plinth, the arcading on the bowl belongs to a regional tradition which originated in the 12thc. but lingered into the 13thc.
+Although Godfrey dated this font to the late 12thc., it may incorporate elements of different dates.
+The use of ogees in the upper plinth suggests that this element was recut or replaced in the early 14thc., at the earliest.
+The lower plinth, angle columns and bowl may date from the modern period, possibly as part of a church restoration programme.
+The arcading on the bowl belongs to a regional tradition which originated in the 12thc. but lingered into the 13thc.